CMakePP/CMakePPLang/paper/paper.md

 This project appears to have been abandoned, as there have only been two commits since July 2017, both in 2021.

+CMakePPLang has been developed to provide extensions to the CMake language which provide objected-oriented functionality and other quality-of-life improvements.
+The main features of CMakePPLang are the object-oriented functionality, addition of a map structure, strong data typing, and backwards-compatability with CMake.
+These features allow for easier general programming in CMake, which is key to writing complex build tools in the language.

+Currently, CMakePPLang is used within the CMakePP organization as the foundation for two in-progress projects, CMakeTest, which provides a solution for unit testing CMake and CMakePPLang code, as well as CMaize, a CMake tool to simplify interoperability between projects and writing their CMake build files.